chanzuckerberg/pyrepl/README.md

 # Good to Know / Known Issues

 * Happy path known to work on Linux and Windows (if you can get mmap-io to build).
+On Windows, you may find [Windows Build Tools](https://www.npmjs.com/package/windows-build-tools) useful.
 * Untested on macOS.